It’s Monday morning, and your shop is buzzing with activity.

 How to Add Labor Rate in Auto Repair Estimate Software

-Once you are logged in to Torque360, simply go to Settings > Labor Class and click on “Create New.”
+Once you log into Torque360, go to Settings > Labor Class and click “Create New.”

 Adding Labor Class in Torque360